 Current Status: New window and AC or PTAC installation is complete at both WSV and Silver Towers.
 Off-site noise mitigation for buildings on the periphery of the Paulson Center is complete.

-Current Status: Noise attenuation planning is part of the design and construction due diligence process for 181 Mercer Street.
+Current Status: Noise attenuation planning was part of the design and construction due diligence process for the Paulson Center which is now complete.

 Traffic Mitigation at Project Completion